• FB

 This post is being sponsored by my friends at Rodelle Inc. to showcase one of my FAVORITE products from them – Rodelle Vanilla Bean Paste.
 As always, all opinions my own.
 Thank you for supporting partnerships with brands I trust and believe in.

-I found myself last weekend with some of the most gorgeous strawberries on hand.
-I mean it was Valentine’s week which meant I had to make my Double Chocolate gourmet dipped strawberries but I wasn’t going to make 2 dozen of them when it’s just the two of us.
+Last weekend, I found myself with some of the most gorgeous strawberries.
+It was Valentine’s week which meant I had to make my Double Chocolate gourmet dipped strawberries but I wasn’t going to make 2 dozen of them when it’s just the two of us.

 One of the best frostings ever!